SummaryRead the full fact sheet

 If you do drink alcohol, the Heart Foundation recommends following the National Health and Medical Research Council’s (NHMRC) recommended levels of alcohol consumption:

 - Healthy men and women should drink no more than 10 standard drinks per week and no more than four standard drinks on any one day.

-- To reduce the risk of harm to their unborn child, women who are pregnant or planning a pregnancy should not drink alcohol.
+- To reduce the risk of harm to their unborn child, women who are should not drink alcohol.
 For women who are breastfeeding, not drinking alcohol is safest for their baby.